KishoreGre/greastomatic-wallpaper-changer-prank/README.md

 TIPS:</br></br><pre>
      Hide the folder in a random location in the PC and create a shortcut of the exe, then rename and change its icon :)</br></br></pre>

+eplorer is just a random name which was given to the executable